schwa/Ultraviolence/Documentation/Internals-Proposed.md

 }
 ```

-Each element's identity is its path through the tree (type + position at each level).
+Each element's identifier is its path through the tree (type + position at each level).
 Elements at the same structural position are considered the "same" across frames.
-Once we know two elements are the "same" (via structural identity), we can then compare their properties to see if the element is dirty and needs re-setup.
+Once we know two elements are the "same" (via structural identifier), we can then compare their properties to see if the element is dirty and needs re-setup.

-Elements can override their structural identity using an `.id()` modifier for cases where position alone isn't sufficient (similar to SwiftUI).
+Elements can override their structural identifier using an `.id()` modifier for cases where position alone isn't sufficient (similar to SwiftUI).

+TODO: Investigate alternative designs for `StructuralIdentifier`.
+Instead of array of atoms - keep a parent identifier around.

 ### Architecture Overview

 The system maintains three key data structures:

-1. **Array of StructuralIdentities** - The complete graph in pre-order traversal
+1. **Array of StructuralIdentifiers** - The complete graph in pre-order traversal
-2. **Temporary Element Mapping** - Maps identities to element instances (per-frame only)
+2. **Temporary Element Mapping** - Maps identifiers to element instances (per-frame only)
-3. **Persistent Node Storage** - Dictionary mapping identities to Nodes (persists across frames)
+3. **Persistent Node Storage** - Dictionary mapping identifiers to Nodes (persists across frames)

 This eliminates the complex parent/child tree structure in favor of a flat array that naturally represents traversal order.